maiadx/TDE-Classifier-Continued/README.md

 ---
 ## Implementation Details

-**Important Note on Reproducibility** :  When running this code it is important to note that the library we use for creating the gaussian process for feature extraction has a floating-point variation between CPU architectures.
+__Important Note on Reproducibilit__ :  When running this code it is important to note that the library we use for creating the gaussian process for feature extraction has a floating-point variation between CPU architectures.
 This, surprisingly, is enough to have a noticable effect on the model performance between machines with different computers.
 (Because some of the values we are dealing with for the features we use are so small already.)